monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 </details>

 <details>
-<summary>Week of May 19–25, 2025 (Van Build Phase 2: Paneling, Flooring & Basic Structures)</summary>
+<summary>Week of May 19–25, 2025 (Focus: Complete Bed, Wall Paneling, Start Kitchen Planning)</summary>

 - **Van (Primary Focus Daily):**
-    - **Monday-Wednesday:** Begin installing wall and ceiling paneling.
-Install chosen flooring material.
+    - **Bed (Task 3):** Complete the construction of the bed, ensuring it's sturdy and the bike storage is functional.
-    - **Thursday-Friday:** Start building out fixed structures based on your design (e.g., bed platform, galley cabinets, seating/storage units).
+    - **Wall Paneling (Task 4):** Purchase wood paneling materials if not already acquired.
+Begin installing the wood paneling on the remaining wall sections.
-    - **Saturday-Sunday:** Continue assembly of interior structures.
-Ensure everything is securely fastened.
+    - **Small Kitchen (Task 5):** Start designing the small kitchen area.
+Consider sink size (if any), space for a portable cooktop, counter space, and basic storage.
+Measure the allocated area.
 - **Key Largo Research (Evening/Breaks):**
     - Draft initial inquiry emails to selected dive shops and habitat projects/organizations in Key Largo.
     - Compare community college options based on course specifics (scuba certifications offered, dance styles, schedules), costs, and campus location/accessibility.